ViralTexts/gtr-clusters/clusters/18581111-sn84028820-LadiesShouldReadTheNewspaper.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+k about, give her education with the
+actual world and it* transpiring events.
+Urge her to read newspapers and be­
+come familiar arith the present charac­
+ter and improvement of oar raoo.—
+History it of some importance ; but the
+world it dead, we have nothing to do
+with it.
+Onr thoughts and concerns
+should be for the present world, to
+know what it in and improve its condi­
+tion.
+Let her have an intelligent opin­
 ion, and pa able to sos lain intelligent
 oonversation concerning the mental,
 moral and religions improvement of onr